-Now, after almost fifteen years of honing the concept, I am ready to let Cooperative Learning become the driving force in a series of initiatives well beyond the confines of the classroom.
-Above you will find the three most important themes I am exploring.
+Now, after almost fifteen years of honing the concept, I am ready to let Cooperative Learning become the driving force in a series of initiatives well beyond the confines classroom teaching.
+Above you will find the three themes I am currently exploring.
 All of them are enlightened by the contributions of colleagues in schools, colleges, universities, private consultancies, social action groups and enterprise, here and abroad.

 All three share a common theme: That human beings working well together will unlock most challenges we face - not in spite off, but because of, their differences.
 It is in this respect for each individual in the group you will find the alchemy of Cooperative Learning.

 - Dr Premkanth Puwanenthiren, Lecturer at University of Roehampton Business School,

 Centre for Organisational Research, 24 May 2019.